marlonecobos/nichevol/README.md

 ## Package description

-The **nichevol** R package helps to perform critical steps in the process of assessment of  species' ecological niche evolution, with uncertainty incorporated in reconstructions.
+The **nichevol** R package helps to perform critical steps in the process of assessment of species’ ecological niche evolution, with uncertainty incorporated in reconstructions.
 The main analyses include: initial exploration of environmental data in species records and accessible areas, preparation of data for phylogenetic analyses, comparative phylogenetic analyses, and plotting for interpretations.

 <br>